 Equality, Equity & Diversity

 Diversity aims to recognise, respect and value people’s differences.
-Diversity recognises difference, not just tolerating it, but acknowledging and celebrating the richness it can bring.
+Diversity doesn’t just tolerate difference, it acknowledges and celebrates the richness it can bring.

 Fully integrating and embedding equity, equality and diversity into an organisation relies on a culture where language and behaviour is challenged.
-Creating environments where difference is celebrated, together with role modelling how to challenge prejudices, is what we sign up for if we work with or have children.
+When we work with or have children, we must create environments where difference is celebrated and prejudice is challenged.